MonaSang1999/IBM-DataScience/README.md

  - residual error: the distance from the data point to the fitted regression line.
  - Minimize Mean Squared Error: The mean of all residual errors shows how poorly the line fits with the whole data set.The objective of linear regression, is to minimize this MSE equation and to minimize it, we should find the best parameters theta 0 and theta 1.

+**Evaluation**
+ - Training accuracy is the percentage of correct predictions that the model makes when using the test dataset.
+   - a high training accuracy isn't necessarily a good thing.
+For instance, having a high training accuracy may result in an over-fit the data.This means that the model is overly trained to the dataset, which may capture noise and produce a non-generalized model.
+ - Out of sample Accuracy: the percentage of correct predictions that the model makes on data that the model has not been trained on.
+ - K-fold cross-validation: average the accuracy of each evaluation from each fold
+   - each fold is distinct, where no training data in one fold is used in another.

  - Relative Absolute Error (RAE) is a metric expressed as a ratio normalizing the absolute error.
 It measures the average absolute difference between the actual and predicted values relative to the average absolute difference between the actual values and their mean.

 The formula for RAE: